rhel-labs/learn-katacoda/sql-server-cstore/intro.md

 # Goal:
-After completing this scenario, users will be able to use, and modify Red Hat Enterprise Linux's system-wide cryptographic policy applied to Microsoft SQL Server, and encrypt a database in SQL Server using SQL Server's Transparent Data Encryption (TDE) feature.
+After completing this scenario, users will be able to configure, Red Hat Enterprise Linux's tuned profiles for running database workloads like Microsoft SQL Server, and see

 # Concepts included in this scenario:
-* Verify the current system-wide cryptographic policy setting
+* One
-* Change the current cryptographic policy setting
+* Two
-* Connect to SQL Server using a strongly encrypted TLS connection
+* Three
-* Configure TDE in SQL Server to encrypt a database at rest
+* Four

 # Example Use case:
-Your security team requires using stronger cryptography algorithms with applications and is no longer allowing weaker algorithms with lower bit lengths.
-They also require encryption of sensitive data at rest.
+Lorem